SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/browser_manipulation.de.md

 {{< / code-tab >}}

 ### Print Page
-{{% notice info %}} Page being translated from English to German.
-Do you speak Dutch?
-Help us to translate it by sending us pull requests! {{% /notice %}}

 Prints the current page within the browser

-Note: This requires Chromium Browsers to be in headless mode
+_Note: This requires Chromium Browsers to be in headless mode_

 {{< code-tab >}}